 There is, I think, a hidden cost to rules, which doesn’t often get discussed in the poly community: the effect those rules have on other people.

-Often, people in polyamorous relationships—especially people just starting in polyamory—seem to embrace the idea that whatever happens, as long as the original couple survives, the relationship is being successful.
+Often, people in polyamorous relationships—especially people just starting in polyamory—embrace the idea that whatever happens, as long as the original couple survives, the relationship is successful.
 Regardless of its effect on anyone else who may be romantically involved with one or both of the original couples.
 Because of that, the rules tend to be created only between the original couple, with little or no input from anyone else, and more imprtantly, little or no thought to the impact of those rules on others.
 The viewpoint of any third parties is rarely considered.

 Because of that, there’s seldom an acknowledgement that any rule that forbids person A from doing X is potentially a rule that deprives newcomer C from activity X. You see this most strongly in rules such as “I forbid you to have sex with any new partner in the Monkey with Lotus Blossom and Chainsaw position, because that’s my favorite position” or “I forbid you to go to Clayton’s House of Clams with any other date, because that’s the restaurant where we had our first date” or “I forbid you to sleep over at a partner’s house because I never want to have to give up sleeping beside you.”

 Each of these is made without any thought to what it costs a third person—what if a new person happens to be quite fond of the Monkey with Lotus Blossom and Chainsaw position, or Clayton’s House of Clams?
 Why should the new person always be forced to give up sleeping with a partner simply because person A never will?